nrueh/plingo/README.md

     Enumerates all stable models and prints their probabilities.

-- `--balanced=N`

-    Approximates a query in a balaned way, i.e. it will determine N stable models containing the query, and N stable models *not* containing the query.
-This overwrites clingo's `--models` option.
-Works only for a single ground query atom!

 - `--evid=file`

     Provides an evidence file to the program (`.lp` file with clingo syntax rules)